Skip to main content

 2. ssh -i ${VAGRANT_SSH_KEY} ubuntu@${CONCOURSE_LITE_INSTANCE_IP}

-3. to terminate SSH connection
+3. <ctrl+d> to terminate SSH connection

 7. Copy relevant files: